 PM&C is committed to understanding the needs of staff who have disabilities.
 The fit-out design in our offices for Working Your Way spaces is compliant with the Disability Discrimination Act and has also applied the higher level NDIS design guidelines.

 The Disability Employee Network and disability design experts were engaged to ensure the latest accessibility considerations were included in the design.
 Each staff member with a known disability is engaged pre and post move to ensure their needs are met.
 Typically this is in consultation with a physiotherapist/ergonomist.

 If you are a graduate with a disability, we invite you to apply for our Graduate Program through our Affirmative Measures Disability process.
 Our assessment process will be tailored to meet any of your reasonable adjustments.
 We encourage you to contact us to discuss our process further.

-PM&C is proud to be a member of the Diversity Council of Australia, the Australian Network on Disability, and Pride in Diversity as well as White Ribbon accredited.
+PM&C is proud to be a member of the Diversity Council of Australia, the Australian Network on Disability, and Pride in Diversity.
 The Department has a range of networks that employees can get involved in: